Ishin (wrestler): Japanese independent circuit (2022)

 Iihashi briefly competed in several of the Japanese independent scene promotions as a developmental talent sent by Dragongate.
 At Tenryu Project Wrestle And Romance Vol. 7 on October 6, 2022, he teamed up with Kotaro Nasu to defeat Mizuki Watase and Naoki Tanizaki.
 He took part in a cross-over event promoted by them alongside Pro Wrestling Noah on November 11, 2022, the NOAH Global Dream where he teamed up with Manabu Soya to win a five-way tag team match also involving Gold Class (Ben-K and Minorita), Los Perros del Mal de Japón (Eita and Super Crazy), M3K (Susumu Mochizuki and Yasushi Kanda), and Big Boss Shimizu and Mohammed Yone.

 Personal life

-Ishin's older brother Riki Iihashi is a former fellow professional wrestler.
+Ishin's older brother Riki Iihashi is also a professional wrestler, who retired early in his career.
 They are the sons of sumo wrestler Ishinriki Kōji and former professional wrestler Utako Hozumi.